Plan your visit. 225 Madison Avenue at 36th Street, New York, NY 10016.

 • Excellent writing and public speaking skills, together with the ability to interpret exhibitions for a wide audience.

-Compensation and Benefits: $54,000 annually beginning in September 2024; excellent benefits.
+Compensation and Benefits: $57,000 annually beginning in early 2026; excellent benefits.
 Fellows will also have a travel budget of $2000 per year for research and activities supporting their professional development.
+Fellows are expected to make their own travel and housing arrangements but are offered a one-time payment of $1500 to support moving costs.

-Qualified candidates of diverse backgrounds are encouraged to apply for the position using the e-mail address indicated above.
+Qualified candidates of diverse backgrounds are encouraged to apply for the position.

-Deadline for applications: March 24, 2024.
+Deadline for applications: November 15, 2025.
 Incomplete or late applications will not be considered.
-The Morgan will notify successful candidates of their selection by May 2024.

 The Morgan Library & Museum receives many applications and inquiries for employment.
 Unfortunately, we are not able to respond to all of them.
 Due to the high volume of applicants, we can contact only those candidates whose skills and background best fit our needs.